Skip to main content

 The blunting of the HDL increase may be a direct pharmacological effect of testosterone on hepatic enzymes.
 The preservation of muscle mass is a direct result of testosterone’s action on androgen receptors in muscle tissue, promoting protein synthesis.

 The choice of intervention, therefore, depends on the primary therapeutic goal.
-If the sole objective is to improve and lipid profiles, an intensive lifestyle intervention alone is remarkably effective and may be the superior choice.
+If the sole objective is to improve glycemic control and lipid profiles, an intensive lifestyle intervention alone is remarkably effective and may be the superior choice.

 If the goal is to achieve significant weight loss in a hypogonadal man while preserving functional strength and skeletal integrity, the addition of TRT offers a clear advantage, even with the potential trade-off in HDL levels.
 This nuanced understanding moves the conversation beyond a simple “which is better” framework and into a more sophisticated, personalized approach to metabolic restoration.